 Yet that’s hardly a reason to give up hope in beating a DUI, because “beating” a DUI charge is actually statistically viable.
 Beating it a trial is unlikely, but there is always a statistically significant number of cases that get thrown out of court because of problems with the evidence.
 Whatever else, DUI cases don’t dismiss themselves; it takes experience, intelligence and skill to pursue and produce these results.
 Obviously, the best thing that can happen to your DUI case is that it gets thrown out of court.
 Yet banking on that outcome is a lot like playing the lottery for your retirement plan.

 Here’s the “other” secret about DUI cases, at least in the cities, townships and villages of Macomb, Oakland and Wayne Counties, where I concentrate my DUI practice: Things won’t turn out as bad as you probably fear.
-In 1st offense cases, and really only with 1 exception (cases assigned to Judge Kimberly Small in the 48th district court in Bloomfield Hills), jail isn’t even on the menu.
+In 1st offense cases, and really only with 1 possible exception (in the 48th district court in Bloomfield Hills), jail isn’t even on the menu.
 Let me say this again, to make it clear; you’re almost certainly NOT going to jail in the first place.
 Any lawyer that hawks his or her services as being the difference between you going to jail in a 1st offense DUI case, or not, at least in the Detroit area, is either completely clueless, or downright deceptive.
 Either way, you should run away from that kind of operation as fast as you can.
 Now, let’s turn to what really matters…

 The goal of the court in any DUI case is to prevent the person from doing it again.
 If you take a step back from all the drama and scare tactics and analysis of every consequence that can theoretically be imposed, and just look at the big picture for a moment, this makes sense.
 In a 1st offense DUI case, the idea is to hit the person hard in the wallet, and send him or her to enough classes and/or counseling to make sure that he or she won’t go back out and ever drive drunk again.
 From that same perspective, and after all the hassle involved in a 1st offense, anyone who does go back out and drive drunk again very likely has an alcohol problem.